mlab817/faqs/src/philippine-crop-insurance-corporation/what-are-the-plans-of-pcic-toward-digitalization.md

 ---
  title: What are the plans of PCIC toward digitalization?

-tags: ["plans","pcic","toward","digitalization"]

  ---

-### Philippine Crop Insurance Corporation
+## Philippine Crop Insurance Corporation

-## What are the plans of PCIC toward digitalization?
+# What are the plans of PCIC toward digitalization?

  - Underwriting and Claims